i Nature of the insurance and reinsurance market

 i Sources of law

-Turkey adopts a continental law system and legislation is the principle and primary source of law.
-The provisions of the Turkish Code of Obligations shall be applicable on the insurance contracts where the Insurance Chapter of the TCC is silent.
+Turkey adopts a continental law system, and legislation is the principle and primary source of law.
+The provisions of the Turkish Code of Obligations shall be applicable on the insurance contracts where the Insurance Chapter of TCC is silent.
 The principles of freedom of contract apply subject to the mandatory and protective measures of these Codes.
-Accordingly, the Insurance Act provides that the Council of Ministers is entitled to stipulate compulsory insurance in the interests of the public good, the execution of which cannot be rejected by the insurance companies upon the request of the intended insured.
+Accordingly, the Council of Ministers is entitled to stipulate compulsory insurance in the interests of the public good, the execution of which cannot be rejected by the insurance companies upon the request of the intended insured.

 Turkish law does not explicitly contemplate reinsurance contracts.
 With the exception of the special provisions under Agriculture Insurance Act No. 5363, the only and main provision that particularly concerns reinsurance agreements is included in the TCC.
 Insurance companies may reinsure the risk on whatever terms and conditions are deemed fit and necessary (Article 1403).
-Despite the wording of this particular provision and the fact that there is no other provision that directly concerns reinsurance agreements in Turkish law, many academics take the view that the reinsurance agreements are ultimately subject to the mandatory pro-insured provisions governing insurance agreements.
-Therefore, in addition to the general rules of contract law, insurance law provisions in the TCC would to the extent possible apply to reinsurance relations by analogy.
+Despite the wording of this particular provision and the fact that there is no other provision that directly concerns reinsurance agreements, many academics take the view that the reinsurance agreements are ultimately subject to the mandatory pro-insured provisions governing insurance agreements.
+Therefore, in addition to the general rules of contract law, insurance law provisions in the TCC would, to the extent possible, apply to reinsurance relations by analogy.
 It is, however, not clear to what extent and how provisions of insurance law in each case would apply to reinsurance.

 The Insurance Act and subsidiary legislation provide the regulatory framework of the insurance and reinsurance industry.